 I came across an article that was published by the Isle of Man local press on 30 September 2016, which could have been lifted straight out of my book.

-In essence, this individual refused to be fobbed off and ignored by Easyjet and asked for proof to evidence Easyjet’s claims that the flight was cancelled due to earlier Air Traffic Control delays.
-Easyjet couldn’t (and wouldn’t) provide proof and this individual presented Easyjet with a threat of legal action and a Small Claim as a last resort.
+In essence, this individual refused to be fobbed off and ignored by EasyJet and asked for proof to evidence EasyJet’s claims that the flight was cancelled due to earlier Air Traffic Control delays.
+EasyJet couldn’t (and wouldn’t) provide proof, so this individual presented EasyJet with a threat of legal action and a Small Claim as a last resort.

 This is an interesting read and a text book result.

 Have you had any bad experiences with airlines?